When cold and flu season rolls around, you work hard to keep yourself illness free. But, did you know your cat could come down with the sniffles too?

 While cats of all ages can catch the flu, young kittens and older cats have a higher risk because their immune systems are weaker than healthy, adult cats.
 Even if your favourite cat is in their prime, you’ll still want to be wary.

-Whether they’re sniffling or behaving a little differently than usual, the symptoms of cat flu are pretty easy to spot once you know what to look for.
+Whether they’re sniffling or behaving a little different than usual, the symptoms of cat flu are pretty easy to spot once you know what to look for.
 Here are a few warning signs your cat may be feeling under the weather:

 Generally speaking, the more of these symptoms your cat shows, the more likely it is they’ve caught the flu.
 As soon as you spot any symptoms, it’s a good idea to take a trip to the vet.